Introducing Irish Fiddle

 Designed for absolute beginners, Waltons New School of Music’s Introducing Irish Fiddle course introduces students to the basics of playing this subtle and demanding instrument – holding, bowing, fingering, etc. – and guides them through the main forms of traditional music (jigs, reels, hornpipes, airs, etc.), including some of their many variations.
 Regional and individual playing styles will also be covered, giving the student an important first source of repertoire.

-Participating students will need to have good quality full-size violins (fiddles) and shoulder rests to bring to class and practice with at home.
+Course participants will need to have a full-size violins (fiddles) and shoulder rests to bring to class and practice with at home.
+(See below for a Course + Instrument Package available to enrolling students.)

 Course + Instrument Package